daviddolivares/rc-3dprinted-car-raspberrypico/README.md

 - Integrate additional sensors

 ## What i learned
+- Use of FreeCAD, a CAD parametric software
 - Compilating projects with CMake and understanding its organization
 - C language orientated to microcontrollers and their features, such as configuration, bit masking and processing data
 - Protocol communications, such as UART, I2C and SPI